telegraphic/ska-sdp-datamodels/docs/src/RASCIL_install.rst

 Use of git clone is necessary if you wish to develop and possibly contribute RASCIL code.
 Installation should be straightforward.
 We strongly recommend the use of a python virtual environment.

-RASCIL requires python 3.6 or 3.7.
-It has not yet been tested for 3.8.
+RASCIL requires python 3.7 or 3.8.

 The installation steps are: